 • Both parents must appear in person to submit a minor child’s passport application.

-• Applications submitted by a sole parent must include certified written consent from the absent parent.
+• Applications submitted by a sole parent must include certified written consent from the other parent.

-• Applications for travel documents for children with a foreign parent must include written consent or a statement of compliance.
+• Applications for international travel documents for children with a foreign parent must include written consent or a signed statement of compliance.

 Processing Time for a Serbia Passport Application